2016 Tech Gifts: Best Gadgets Under $100

 Buy This Gift for Someone Who Loves to Watch Netflix & Hulu

-Updating the 2013 model, the 2015 Chromecast (full review) is a $35 HDMI dongle that plugs into your HDTV and allows you to stream video content from your iOS or Android smartphone or tablet as well as computers.
-It’s faster than the original model and supports tons of great streaming video services like Netflix, YouTube, Google Play, Hulu, Pandora, HBO GO, Showtime Anytime, Spotify, Plex and Starz Play.
+Upgrading from the 2015 model, the 2016 Chromecast Ultra is a $70 HDMI dongle that plugs into your HDTV and allows you to stream 4K video content from your iOS or Android smartphone or tablet as well as computers.
+It’s significantly faster than the basic 1080p model and supports tons of great streaming video services like Netflix, YouTube, Google Play, Hulu, Pandora, HBO GO, Showtime Anytime, Spotify, Plex and Starz Play.

-- Pros: Extremely inexpensive.
-Faster than the original Chromecast.
+- Pros: Faster than the original Chromecast.
 Installation takes just a couple minutes.
 Streams media content from many supported apps with minimal effort.

-- Cons: Still missing Amazon Instant Video.
+- Cons: More expensive than base model.
+Not as useful without a 4K HDTV.
 Mobile Gaming is hit or miss, right now.

 Buy This Gift for Someone Who Travels With Family Constantly